Kakazablone/PrioTask_v1/README.md

 3. On separate terminals run

 `python3 -m web_dynamic.priotask`

 `python3 -m api.v1.app`

-4. You can use *curl* to do the http methods on the terminal or click the link to open then in a browser
+4. You can use *curl* to do the http methods on the terminal or click the link to open then in a browser example a get request `curl -X DELETE http://0.0.0.0:5001/api/v1/users` get's all the users in the database

 ___
 ## Features